lbalbrecht/social-media-site-23-backend/README.md

 ### Stretch Features Phase 3 - Groups

 * Users create and join groups
-* Groups can be private
+* Groups can be private or public
 * Groups have owners and moderators
 * Groups have tags